hms-dbmi/brainmapr/data/README.md

 # Available Package Data

 Full datasets are too big to include in the package.
 A small expressed set from embryonic 11.5 day mice (E11.5) has been provided as an example.
-Full datasets are available under `data-raw/RData`
+Full datasets can be downloaded from the [Kharchenko lab website](http://pklab.med.harvard.edu/jean/brainmapr/data-raw/) due to file size limitations on GitHub.

 ## Generating sample data